sriramalavalapati3/Movie-ticket-reservation-system/README.md

 `docker run -p 3000:3000`

+6. Export .csv data to Mysql databases

+7. Your Set to go

 # challenges faced

+--> New to Docker

-``New to Docker , facing chanllenges while connecting local Mysql server with Docker Exporting csv file into Mysql and creating Schema for the Tables ``
+--> facing chanllenges while connecting local Mysql server with Docker

+--> Exporting csv file into Mysql and creating Schema for the Tables.

 # What i have learned

-``
-Usage of Docker ,
+1.Usage of Docker

-More Clarity on Creating Mysql data base
+2.More Clarity on Creating Mysql data base
-``